Program Description (PDF)

-When a prospective student calls to request an application to the program, he or she is sent a program description and a King’s Daughters’ Health School of Radiologic Technology application.
-The applicant may also access and print the program description and application via the links below:
+When a prospective student calls to request an application to the program, he or she is sent a program description and a Norton King’s Daughters’ Health School of Radiologic Technology application.
+The applicant may also access and print the program description and application via the links above:

 Pre-Admission requirements and procedures